"They are probably not in that spot without him" – DDP credits 15-year veteran for MJF and Britt Baker's AEW success (Exclusive)

 Diamond Dallas Page recently lavished praise on TNT Champion Cody Rhodes, crediting him for the success of homegrown AEW stars like MJF and Britt Baker.

-Since joining AEW in 2019 as one of its most experienced performers, Cody has groomed many youngsters.
-In his wrestling school, The Nightmare Factory, he trains many up-and-coming performers with his brother Dustin Rhodes.
+Since Cody is one of the most experienced full-time performers who joined AEW in 2019, he has worked closely and groomed many youngsters in the company.
+He also runs his wrestling school, The Nightmare Factory, with his brother and colleague Dustin Rhodes, where he trains many up-and-coming performers.

 Speaking on the latest episode of Sportskeeda's The Bro Show, DDP lauded Cody's consistent efforts to not only improve his work but also of others in AEW.
-The former WCW Champion pointed out that the star trusted himself despite being booed by fans and hasn't turned heel.
+The former WCW Champion pointed out that despite being booed by fans, Cody trusted his abilities and hasn't turned heel.

-DDP further stated that stars like Baker and MJF wouldn't be in their current spots without the TNT champ's efforts.
+DDP thinks Cody has continuously pushed and helped youngsters like Baker and MJF, and they wouldn't be in the spots they are without the TNT champ's efforts.
 He feels that just like his father Dusty Rhodes, Cody also believes in helping others achieve success in the wrestling business:

 MJF and Britt Baker are arguably two of AEW's biggest success stories

-Looking back at 2019, when All Elite Wrestling first came into existence, not many were aware of MJF or the current Women's Champion Britt Baker.
+Looking back at 2019, when AEW came into existence, not many were aware of MJF or Women's Champion Britt Baker.

-However, in just over two years, The Salt of the Earth and The Doctor have become two of the biggest stars in AEW and all of wrestling.
+However, in just over two years, Tony Khan has made The Salt of the Earth and The Doctor two of the biggest stars not just in AEW but in all of wrestling.
 MJF and Baker have gone from strength to strength over the last two years, not just because AEW pushed them but also because of their abilities.

-One has to see their current position to understand how far they have come.
-While Baker has been the Women's Champion for more than six months now, MJF is currently embroiled in one of wrestling's biggest feuds against CM Punk.
+One just has to see their standing in AEW to understand how far they have come.
+While Baker has been the Women's Champion for more than six months now, MJF is embroiled in one of wrestling's biggest feuds currently against CM Punk.

-Do you agree with DDP's take on how Cody Rhodes has helped homegrown talent in All Elite Wrestling?
-Sound off in the comments section below.

 Also ReadArticle Continues below